Empiire00/raii-se/README.md

-# raii-se
+# Resource-Management-Se
-Repository containing resources for e-portfolio
+Repository containing resources for e-portfolio about resource management.